tomchristie/express-browsable-api/README.md

 # Express Browsable API

-*A demonstration of using content negotiation to render browsable Web APIs in Node/Express.*
+*A demonstration of using content negotiation to render browsable Web APIs in Node.js / Express.*

 ## Motivation

 Web APIs that can render as HTML when accessed in a web browser present a more usable, universal and accessible interface.

-The Django REST framework project is a current example of this, but I believe that it would be beneficial to see the practice extend into other languages and frameworks.
+The [Django REST framework](http://www.django-rest-framework.org) project is a current example of this, but I believe that it would be beneficial to see the practice extend into other languages and frameworks.

 This project demonstrates creating a Web browsable API in Node.js, using the Express micro-framework.